panishab/DataScienceProjects/LDA-classifying administrators/description.md

 1. Exploratory Data Analysis was done
 2. Run a discriminant analysis for  entire datasets for training with both predictors.
 3. Finds a misclassified percentage of administrators  who completed a task.
-4.  computed a decison funtion(classification score) and class probabilities for new administrators who had 4 mounth experience and 6 credits of trining.
+4.  computed a decison funtion(classification score) and class probabilities for new administrators who had 4 month experience and 6 credits of training.
 5. Then, again, partion the data into training and testing sets andrun a discriminant and Neural net.
 6. Compare their findings.
 ## Findings